-At WSFC the ECT's teaching will be observed at regular intervals throughout their induction period to facilitate a fair and effective assessment of the ECT's teaching practice, conduct and efficiency against the relevant standards.
-Observations of the ECT will be undertaken by the induction tutor (SJJ) or the principal (EYS) once every half term.
-A lesson observation form will be completed (WSFC ECT lesson observation form -appendix 1) and feedback will be given.
+At College the ECT's teaching will be observed at regular intervals throughout their induction period to facilitate a fair and effective assessment of the ECT's teaching practice, conduct and efficiency against the relevant standards.
+Observations of the ECT will be undertaken by the induction tutor or the Principal once every half term.
+A lesson observation form will be completed, and feedback will be given.